mesonbuild/meson/docs/markdown/Adding-new-projects-to-wrapdb.md

 mesonwrap new_repo --homepage=$HOMEPAGE --directory=$NEW_LOCAL_PROJECT_DIR $PROJECT_NAME
 ```

-The command creates a new repository and uploads it to Github.
+The command creates a new repository and uploads it to GitHub.

 `--version` flag may be used to create a branch immediately.